IhaveAbrainFracture/Kindred-Keeb/Journal.md

+---
+title: "Kindred Keeb"
+author: "TheVirtuoso (me)"
+description: "A keyboard that thematicaly fits the charecter kindred from lol"
+created_at: "13/07/25"
+---

+total hours ~ 45  (these hours are like not locked in locked in hours cos i was very non strict in time in reality this project could be done in 30h)

 # background information that you may want to know to that some things make more sense
 - kindred is a league of legends charecter who lore wise in just death